 - Meeting the 2004 emission standards by October 2002, 15 months ahead of time

-On December 21, 2000, EPA signed emission standards for model year 2007 and later heavy-duty highway engines (the California ARB adopted virtually identical 2007 heavy-duty engine standards in October 2001).
+On December 21, 2000, EPA signed emission standards for MY 2007 and later heavy-duty highway engines (CARB adopted virtually identical 2007 heavy-duty engine standards in October 2001).
 The rule includes two components: (1) emission standards, and (2) diesel fuel regulations.
 Legislative text can be found here.
 Additional information can be found on the EPA website for the heavy trucks, buses, and engines.

 Emission standards are as follows: